brenthuisman/dosia/README.md

 Right now, you must install the dependencies yourself.

-    $ pip3 install medimage pyqt5
+    $ pip3 install -U medimage pyqt5

 `git pull` or download this repo somewhere, and optionally move the `example_dosia_ini_dir` (you could have multiple).
 Then, populate the `dll` directory in that 'dosia.ini directory'.
 Put your machinefiles in the machines directory, and make sure dosia.ini points to them (use relative paths).

 This repo does NOT include GPUMCD, as this is not freely available software.
-You need to obtain GPUMCD from Elekta, in the form of a file called `GPUMonteCarloDoseLibrary.dll`, which could be provided to you as part of the Monaco treatment planning software, typically installed to `C:\Program Files\CMS\Monaco`.
+You need to obtain GPUMCD from Elekta, in the form of a file called `GPUMonteCarloDoseLibrary.dll`, which could be provided to ygiou as part of the Monaco treatment planning software, typically installed to `C:\Program Files\CMS\Monaco`.

 Usage
 -----